Lombiq/Hosting-Media-Theme/Readme.md

 ### Using a base theme

 Media Theme supports base themes.
 First, enable the theme you want to use as a base theme.
-Then go to the _Admin UI > Configuration > Media Theme_ page and select the one you want to use.
+Then go to the Admin UI → Configuration → Media Theme_ page and select the one you want to use.
 You won't be able to update the base theme dynamically if the Media Theme is not active even if you are using the Media Theme logic provided by the `Lombiq.Hosting.MediaTheme.Bridge`.

 ### Limitations